bantoinese83/gemini-nexus/README.md

 - `structuredOutput.ts` - Generate structured JSON data
 - `codeExecution.ts` - Execute code and get results
 - `multimodal.ts` - Process multiple types of content together

+> **Note:** All auto example scripts are fully documented with JSDoc and ready to run with `ts-node`.
+They are the recommended starting point for most use cases.

 ## Current Status